 The A.A.S. program in Advanced Paralegal Studies prepares individuals for paraprofessional careers in legal services and related fields as corporate and litigation paralegals, legal assistants, and law office managers.
-The A.A.S. program builds on the Albany, NY Campus' existing program at the Certificate level, and aims to create a dual track set of outcomes emphasizing both occupational objectives of paralegal training and advancement to four-year degree programs for its graduates.
+The program aims to create a dual track set of outcomes emphasizing both occupational objectives of paralegal training and advancement to four-year degree programs for its graduates.